UXDProtocol/uxd-program/README.md

 The project uses `Anchor` for safety, maintainability and readability.

-The project mainly relies on `Mango Markets` [program](https://github.com/blockworks-foundation/mango-v3) currently, a decentralized derivative exchange platform build on Solana, and controlled by a DAO.
-But would soon interact with other solana protocol.
+For the delta neutral depository the project relies on the `Mango Markets` [program](https://github.com/blockworks-foundation/mango-v3), a decentralised derivative exchange platform build on Solana, and controlled by a DAO.
+The project will implement new depositories with other defi protocol from Solana in the future to build the ALM system.

 This program contains 2 set of instructions, one permissionned and one permissionless.
 Permissionned instruction are called by [our DAO](https://governance.uxd.fi/dao/UXP).